We awoke to a cool, cloudy day, the first of a few I believe. Never mind it's still far better weather than if we were back home.

 Today was destined to be a bit of a nothing day given the weather.

-First we took a walk towards the town.
-The first stop was the Chinese Shop.
+We took a walk towards the town, the first stop being the Chinese Shop.
 Such establishments are everywhere in Spain.
 They are the equivalent of our 'Cheap Jack' shops.
-They sell a huge range of goods but all of it made in China and by no means top quality, but good prices never the less.
+They sell a huge range of goods but all of it made in China and by no means top quality, but good value never the less.

 I was lucky enough to find a pair of joggie bottoms for about £6, now I've got something to slob about indoors with.
 Not only that, I bought a £1 bell for my bike.
 The bells on both our bikes are naff, so I thought I'd give a particular design a try before we fix The Chef up with one.

 Then it was back towards the campsite and in to Lidl for some bits and pieces.

 On entering the campsite I popped in to the Reception office to enquire about the water quality.
 Basically each pitch has a tap on it, and we have been drawing off that since we arrived here, but there is also a 'Drinking Water' tap up by the shower block.
 We were told that the tap at our pitch was untreated water, at first I was horrified, but untreated in this case meant that it was drawn from their wells and unchlorinated.
 I did explain that we had been using it for two weeks and were still alive.
 So there you go, no notices on the taps so you assume it's ok, but then to be fair it is ok, because it hasn't affected us at all, mind you we have installed an inline charcoal filter between the motorhome's onboard water tank and the kitchen tap.
 So we'll just have to make sure we use water from the 'Drinking Water' tap for drinks, and when we leave the campsite I'll drain the water tank completely and fill it with 'good stuff'.

 It has been a very quiet day on the campsite today.
 I can only assume there has been an excursion out for noisy people and yappy dogs.
 It's been just how it should be.